 - Muscle cramping, burning, throbbing or swelling in your lower legs

 - Increased pain after sitting or standing for a long time

 Try these self-care options first to ease varicose vein pain or stop varicose veins from worsening:

-If you're concerned about how your veins look and feel, and self-care measures haven't stopped your condition from getting worse, see your health care provider.
+If you're concerned about how your veins look and feel, and self-care measures haven't stopped your condition from getting worse, see your health care provider in La Crosse.